-To support participation and presentations at the conference, funding for travel and accommodation will be available upon request for selected scholars, knowledge holders, and members of affected communities who might not otherwise be able to attend (including junior scholars and scholars without university affiliation or from universities with inadequate resources).
-When you submit your proposal, please indicate that you require travel support and why.
+To support participation and presentations at the conference, funding for travel and accommodation will be available for selected scholars, artists, knowledge holders, members of affected communities, and other participants who might not otherwise be able to attend (including junior scholars and scholars without university affiliation or from universities with inadequate resources), especially from the Global South.
+When you submit your proposal, there will be a space to indicate your need for support.